The-Bees-Decree-Server/Distant-Dynasties/README.md

 <h6>Build with the inspiration of oriental flare from Distant Dynasties.
-150+ New oriental themed build pieces from leaning towards the same era as the vikings themselves.
+150+ New oriental (Asian, Asia, Chinese, Japanese , Japan) themed build pieces from leaning towards the same era as the vikings themselves.
 Honor the formidable warriors of the east with your building skills!   <p>

 All pieces are found in a dedicated "hammer", *Ancient Scroll*.